 Transcripts of NKU coursework are available upon request.
 Students must request their official transcript through the National Student Clearinghouse.
-More information on this process can be found on the registrar's office website.
+More information on this process can be found on the Office of the Registrar website.
 Students may view and print an unofficial transcript through myNKU.
 Availability of official transcripts is limited at the end of each semester to accommodate final grading.
 NOTE: The section on course evaluations explains why a student's access to his or her transcript can be delayed.